FrozenWolf-Cyber/TRINIT_Import_solution_DEV04/README.md

 # TRINIT_Import_solution_DEV04

-We are choosing to make a solution for DEV04 problem.Derive a user’s LinkedIn Profile URL as Output using only the linked e-mail address as input.
+## About
+This repository is a submission for the Tri-NITT Hackathon 2022 - Development track.